donlnz/simple-osr-ruleset/Gameplay/Ability Tests.md

 ## Assisting

+## Saving Throws

 ## Advantage and Disadvantage
+Certain circumstances may lead to the character receiving advantage or disadvantage on an ability test or saving throw.
+Advantage means the character's player rolls 2d20 and chooses the better result, whereas disadvantage means rolling 2d20 and choosing the worse result.

 ## Natural 1s and Natural 20s
 If, during an ability test, the rolled d20 shows a 1, any modifiers are ignored.
 This result is a so-called "natural 1", which always leads to the worst possible outcome (but not necessarily an automatic failure).
 Similarly, a rolled 20 (a "natural 20") results in the best possible outcome (but not necessarily an automatic success).